 Blue Jays' Wilmer Font: Opening Tuesday

-Font will be the opener Tuesday against the Braves, Scott Mitchell of TSN.ca reports.
+Font is scheduled to serve as the opener Tuesday against the Braves, Rob Longley of the Toronto Sun reports.

-Font has been quite good since joining the Blue Jays, tossing 21.1 innings with a 2.95 ERA and a 33.3 percent strikeout rate.
-That's only been enough to lower his career ERA (in 117.1 big-league innings) to 5.45.
-Zack Godley will follow Font as the primary pitcher.
+Font has impressed across 13 appearances since joining the Blue Jays, posting a 2.49 ERA, 1.07 WHIP and 36:7 K:BB in 25.1 innings.
+His last nine appearances have come as an opener, with the right-hander recording no more than seven outs in any of those outings.
+T.J.
+Zeuch will follow Font as the bulk reliever.

 More News